 HTTP 4xx (Client Errors)

-Pages returning 4xx status code are not considered for indexing in google search results.
+Pages returning 4xx status codes are not considered for indexing in Google search results.
 All 4xx errors, except 429, are treated equally.
 They report to Googlebot that the content does not exist.
 If the content already exists, the URL will be removed from the Google search index.
 A status code 429 means that Googlebot could not access a URL because the server was overloaded.
-These URLs will be indexed by google.
+These URLs will be indexed by Google.

 HTTP 5xx (Server Errors)

-- 5xx server errors require Googlebot to temporarily slow down crawl.
+- 5xx server errors require Googlebot to temporarily slow down the crawl.

 - URLs that have already been indexed and now have a server error will eventually be rejected if they continue to provide a 5xx status code.